Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: Response of Population Structure to Environmental Structure

 The survival trends for sectors over an ensemble of landscapes can be summarized by constructing a phase diagram for the mutant frequency, $f_{\MT} \equiv \langle M(x,y) \rangle$, determined as the mean ratio of the total mutant clone area to the colony size, which is a direct observable in experiments using fluorescence microscopy \cite{Gralka2019}.
 In the null case of zero selection and zero environmental noise, neutral mutants will, on average, have equal clonal sizes compared to the wild-type, and thus $f_{\MT} = 0.5$, whereas $f_{\MT}\approx 0$ represents mutants that are extinguished in one generation.
-Thus, $f_{\MT} = 0.25$ sets the midpoint between extinction and survival of a deleterious mutation.
+Thus, $f_{\MT} = 0.25$ sets the midpoint, with regard to mutant frequency, between the limits of infinitely strong selection and neutral evolution.
 The $(s, \nu)$ phase diagram for $f_{\MT}$ is shown in Fig.~\ref{phase_diagram}B, which reveals that the mutant frequency increases with increasing hotspot intensity at fixed selection.
-In addition, a separatrix between mutant active (mutant survival) states at low $s$ and absorbing (mutant extinction) states at high $s$ emerges with a slope in the $s-\nu$ plane that decreases as $\nu$ increases.
-Phase diagrams for various system sizes are shown in \textit{SI Appendix}, Fig.~\ref{different_sizes}, showing that the $f_m = 0.25$ contour is independent of system height.
+Contours of constant mutant frequency have slopes in the $s-\nu$ plane that decrease as $\nu$ increases.
+Phase diagrams for various system sizes are shown in \textit{SI Appendix}, Fig.~\ref{different_sizes}, demonstrating that the $f_m = 0.25$ contour is independent of system height.

-The enhancement of mutant survival probability relies on the spatial structure of the hotspot landscape, not merely the existence of the hotspots.
+The enhancement of mutant frequency relies on the spatial structure of the hotspot landscape, not merely the existence of the hotspots.
 To see this, we construct a minimal mean-field description in which each sub-population has an effective growth rate calculated as its spatially averaged growth rate over \emph{any} landscape with hotspot area fraction $\phi$ and hotspot intensity $\nu$:

 From these effective growth rates, we define a corresponding effective selection coefficient that characterizes the competition between wild-type and mutant populations,